DendiLBN/DendiLBN/README.md

 </h1>

-- 👨🏻‍💻 Passionate self-taught Software Engineer, driven by curiosity and a love for coding.
-I'm learning, solving complex problems, and building efficient solutions.
-I approach each project as an opportunity to grow and refine my skills, with a deep belief in coding.
+- 👨🏻‍💻 As a passionate frontend developer, I embrace the challenge of learning something new every day.
+My journey involves solving complex problems and crafting efficient solutions that enhance user experiences.
+I view each project as a unique opportunity for growth, allowing me to refine my skills and explore innovative technologies.

 - 🔭 I’m currently working on [book-store](https://github.com/DendiLBN/bookStore)